SimplifyJobs/New-Grad-Positions/README.md

-# 2025 New Grad Positions by Coder Quad and Simplify
+# 2025 New Grad Positions by Coder Quad & Simplify

-Use this repo to share and keep track of entry-level software, tech, CS, PM, quant jobs for new graduates.
+Use this repo to share and keep track of entry-level software, tech, CS, PM, quant jobs for 2024 and 2025 new graduates.

 :warning: Please note that this repository is exclusively for roles in the United States, Canada, or Remote positions :earth_americas: